ranfysvalle02/deep-q-basics/README.md

 Can you come up with your own game for a robot to learn?
 Maybe a maze runner or a treasure hunter?
 Let your imagination soar and think about how you can teach a machine to make smart decisions just like you!

 ---

-## Bonus Section: Extra Fun Resources

-### Interactive Tools

-- **[Desmos Graphing Calculator](https://www.desmos.com/calculator):** Play with plotting points and drawing lines.
-- **[Scratch](https://scratch.mit.edu/):** Create simple games and see how decisions affect outcomes.

-### Games to Play with AI

-- **[Google’s Quick, Draw!](https://quickdraw.withgoogle.com/):** Draw and let AI guess what you made.
-- **[AI Dungeon](https://play.aidungeon.io/):** Create your own adventures with AI storytelling.

----

-Learning about machine learning doesn't have to be complicated.
-With fun examples and simple activities, you can start understanding how machines learn and make decisions.
-So grab your graph paper or open up Python, and start your journey from straight lines to smart robots!

 ---